 Using Selenium IDE, we can record and run the script but only in the Firefox browser.
-But using Selenium RC we can run the same recorded script in any browser but we have to start and stop the server to execute the test scripts.
+However, using Selenium RC, we can run the same recorded script in any browser.
+To do this, we have to start and stop the server to execute the test scripts.

-In Selenium Grid, the hub is a computer which is the central point where we can load our tests into.
-Hub also acts as a server because of which it acts as a central point to control the network of Test machines.
-A node can be referred as a test machine which opts to connect with the hub.
+In Selenium Grid, the hub is a computer which is the central point where we can load our tests.
+The Hub also acts as a server because of which it acts as a central point to control the network of Test machines.
+A node can be referred to as a test machine which opts to connect with the hub.

 It is an extended version of Selenium RC.
-It aims to provide a friendly API which is easy to explore and understand, easier to use than the Selenium-RC API, which helps to make your tests scripts easier to read and maintain.
+It aims to provide a friendly API that is easy to explore and understand, easier to use than the Selenium-RC API, which helps to make your test scripts easier to read and maintain.

-Basically, they used to remove the server part from the WebDriver so that the performance does not emerge as an issue in the WebDriver.
-It means simply write your code and it will directly communicate with the browsers.
+Basically, they are used to remove the server part from the WebDriver so that the performance does not emerge as an issue in the WebDriver.
+It simply means to write your code and it will directly communicate with the browsers.

 The Architecture Of Selenium WebDriver

-As mentioned clearly in the above image, Firefox driver (and other browser’s drivers) extends Remote WebDriver class and the Remote WebDriver class implements the WebDriver interface.
+As mentioned clearly in the above image, the Firefox driver (and other browser’s drivers) extends the Remote WebDriver class and the Remote WebDriver class implements the WebDriver interface.

 FirefoxDriver is a term of class that has been written or designed specifically for the Firefox browser.
-It includes the use of methods that are implemented and can be instantiated further.
+It includes the use of methods that are implemented and can be further instanced.
 It can perform all the methods on the Firefox browser as defined in the interface WebDriver.